-Tip #7: Use Bright Visuals
+Tip #7: Use bright visuals.

 If you don’t feel like surfing the web in search of the most appropriate imagery for the presentation or don’t feel like paying extra for it, you can choose the PowerPoint template that comes with the premium imagery on board.
 For example, the Summer Template comes with a thick pack of background/hero imagery for a traveling-related presentation that would make your audience wow:

-Tip #8: Go For Vibrant Colors
+Tip #8: Go for vibrant colors.

-If you want people to attend to your presentation, you should make use of the visually stimulating colors.
+If you want people to attend to your presentation, you should make use of visually stimulating colors.
 Even if you’re delivering a presentation on serious matters, you shouldn’t miss your chance to highlight the main points with an accent color.

-The bright colors to use are light blue, green, red, orange or magenta.
+The bright colors to use are light blue, green, red, orange and/or magenta.
 Choose the one that best fits the design of your presentation and get the most out of your listeners with it.
-Do not hesitate to experiment with colors and try different color combinations to choose the one that best fits your presentation.
+Do not hesitate to experiment with colors and try different color combinations to choose the one that best fits your PowerPoint presentation.

 If you question the power of colors in presentation design, check the Loading PowerPoint Template below:

 What’s more, make sure you stick to the nice combination of content and negative space and use high quality media.
-If you stick to the principles of modern web design, your presentation is bound to make the audience wow with its modern look and feel.
+If you stick to the principles of modern web design, your presentation is bound to wow the audience with its modern look and feel.

-If you want your PowerPoint presentation to be really powerful, pay attention to its styling, use readable modern fonts, craft infographics and incorporate modern web design trends into it.
+If you want your PowerPoint presentation to be really effective, pay attention to its styling, use readable modern fonts, craft infographics and incorporate modern web design trends into it.
 If you follow these 10 tips on creating an awesome PowerPoint presentation, you’re bound to make a lasting impression on your audience.
-We wish you good luck in this!

 For bonus grab this Free eBook with 21 tips for your Presentation.